coffeebe4code/nobuild/README.md

 define the `NOBUILD_IMPLEMENTATION` and `WITH_MOCKING` preprocessor command at the top of the file, to include the stb style header.

 It is recommended to use mocking for everything that is defined outside of the feature, this prevents needing to link every file at test execution for your dependencies, saving test time.
+Right now, only `WITH_MOCKING` is supported.

 ```c
 #define NOBUILD_IMPLEMENTATION